haapjari/haapjari/README.md

 ### 👋

 - Nerd.
-Contributing on Data-Intensive Applications and playing with Go.
+I like Go.

 ---